-The following pictures were taken with an iPhone 8 and 12, held up by hand to TeleVue Delos, Nagler, and Plössl eyepieces that were in turn attached to several fine apochromatic refractors: a TeleVue 85, Takahashi FC-100DC, Takahashi FC-100DZ, APM 140, and TEC 140.
+The following pictures were taken with an iPhone 8, 12, and 14, held up by hand to TeleVue Delos, Nagler, and Plössl eyepieces, as well as a Baader Mark IV zoom eyepiece.
+These eyepieces were in turn attached to several apochromatic refractors: a TeleVue 85, Takahashi FC-100DC, Takahashi FC-100DZ, APM 140, and TEC 140.
 All telescopes were held by manual altazimuth mounts with no electronics and no tracking.

 Deep space pictures using an EVScope

-The following pictures were taken using a well-collimated EVScope, with exposure times of under 10 minutes and minimal cooldown.
+The following pictures were taken using a well-collimated EVScope and EVScope 2, generally with exposure times of under 10 minutes and minimal cooldown.